phpbench/phpbench/README.md

 $ php vendor/bin/phpbench report resuts.xml --report=console_table
 ````

-This is also a great way to compare benchmarks.
+This is also a great way to compare benchmarks, for example accross git
+branches.

 Example
 -------